 At the Sunset House, comfort isn’t just extended to the patients, but to the nurses as well.
 We see the whole hospice team empathize and grieve with the families.
 Charley herself acknowledges that her job requires so much of her that she avoids any distractions outside of work.
 “Going Home” opens the audience’s eyes to the trials and hardships nurses endure for the sake of their profession.

 “Going Home” is sure to give the audience a sense of hope even during grievances, prompt them to think about death in a positive light and inspire them to see where forgiveness may be needed in their lives.
-Don't miss the June 2 premiere of “Going Home” streaming exclusively on Pure Flix by signing up for a free 7-day trial.
+“Going Home” is streaming exclusively on Pure Flix by signing up for a free 7-day trial.